amethyst/specs/book/src/06_system_data.md

     fn run(&mut self, (entities, stones, updater): Self::SystemData) {
         let stone = entities.create();

-        // 1) Either we insert the component by writing to it's storage stones.insert(stone, Stone);
+        // 1) Either we insert the component by writing to its storage stones.insert(stone, Stone);

         // 2) or we can lazily insert it with `LazyUpdate`